Settlement Information for Newcomers

 Some employers offer extended health care benefits to their employees.
 These benefits are designed to help promote the continued health and wellbeing of staff.
 Benefits include coverage for a wide range of services not included under the Medical Services Plan (MSP) of British Columbia, such as prescription drugs, vision care, emergency medical care while traveling, sessions with registered clinical psychologists and massage therapists, and medical equipment purchases.

 The Medical Services Plan of British Columbia (MSP) does not cover all medical costs.
 If you do not have extended health care benefits through your job, you can buy extra insurance from a private company.
 MSP only provides coverage for emergency hospital care when traveling outside Canada, with a limit of $75.00 a day in Canadian funds.
 You should consider additional private health insurance when traveling abroad.
 There are three types of private health insurance agency: for-profit, not-for-profit and co-operatives.
 In B.C., Pacific Blue Cross is the dominant non-for-profit private insurer.
+If you are new to BC and don’t have any medical coverage, you should get short-term private health insurance while you wait for your Medical Services Plan of British Columbia (MSP) coverage to begin.

 For more information: